AUBGTheHUB/monolith/README.md

 ```shell
 make install-hooks  # GitBash, WSL, UNIX/Linux -> anything that can run bash scripts
 ```
+Do not install the hooks if you are going to be using `Powershell`

-This is going to execute a script which will generate a symbolic link for the pre-commit
+This is going to execute a script which will <em>install</em> git commit hooks.
+The pre-hook is linting the JS code and the post-hook amends the changes to the commit, hence there will be no need for you to do it manually.
+The hooks generate a `files_for_commit.txt`, which is used for tracking state.
+Please, do ignore it!

 ---
 ## Directory structure